bignerdranch/Roger/README.md

 ### Android versions?

 We don't know.
 The goal is "As many as possible."
 This will probably be hard, because Roger relies on intimate knowledge of internal Android classes.
+We've tested it so far on Gingerbread, Honeycomb, and Ice Cream Sandwich.

 ### Emulators?